If you press “Browse device” on the KDE Connect tray icon and get the following error:

 1000, or issue

-echo $UID in the command line.
+echo $UID in the terminal.

 That’s it!
 Now you should see your device files, despite of the previous error.